freqtrade/freqtrade/docs/includes/pairlists.md

 in the first few days while the pair goes through its price-discovery period.
 Bots can often be caught out buying before the pair has finished dropping in price.

-This filter allows freqtrade to ignore pairs until they have been listed for at least `min_days_listed` days.
+This filter allows freqtrade to ignore pairs until they have been listed for at least `min_days_listed` days and listed before `max_days_listed`.

 #### PerformanceFilter